SWeav02/baderkit/docs/implementation.md

     in the path.
 We therefore abandon the initial assignment entirely, instead calculating pointers from each point to its highest neighbor in parallel and reducing with a `pointer jumping` algorithm.
     These pointers differ from the `ongrid` method in that they are calculated using the gradient.
-The edges are then refined by performing the tru hill climbing for each edge point in parallel.
+The edges are then refined by performing the true hill climbing for each edge point in parallel.
 The result is identical to the original method with speed comparable to the `ongrid` method.